WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 2200 | Cont Work
 Although we accomplished much during our peer programming assignment, I wanted to fork our accomplishments into a personal repo, so I can explore other avenues.
 I was able to complete one of the functions we will work on tomorrow.
 However, I am not exactly satisfied with the current design.
 I find the elements 'jump' around when you change certain search criteria.
 In truth, I think bootstrap would be best in showing off the functionality of the form and output (and yes I don't like saying this).
 Once the functionality is completed, I believe I will focus my refactor efforts on the design... meaning, replacing current 'quick css' cowboy coding with clean style-templates.

+### 2340 | Before Sleep
+Completed the Coffee Ex (as a branch from repo).
+Everything looks like the example.
+Should meet all instructions.
+Would like to style it with some nice pictures later (or videos?).
+Good night (^^)

 ---